ligi/docs/docs/trezor-faq/_sources/eshop.rst.txt

 **DHL Express shipping**

 Default shipping option.
-DHL Express shipping which costs $29 and it's fully traceable.
+The price for DHL Express shipping may vary depending on your location and is not available for Russia.
+It offers full track and trace capability.
 Delivery time is usually 2-5 business days.

-**Standard worldwide shipping**
+**Standard shipping**

-You can also choose Standard shipping for $10 and the traceability is limited.
+You can also choose standard postal shipping, which has limited traceability in certain countries.
 Delivery time may vary between 5 days to 6 weeks depending on your location and your national post.
+Standard shipping is offered for free within the EU.

+You can read more about our shipping system `here <https://blog.trezor.io/trezor-shipping-process-delivery-dispatch-explained-order-logistics-58e45e25ee8>`_

 Where can I follow my order (get a tracking number)?